jruwaard/aph_ema_handbook/docs/study-design.md

 While planning your EMA study, you should also be mindful of the rules and regulations that apply to data collection, storage and sharing.
-From May 2018 onward, the European Committee has enforced the General Data Protection Regulation (GDPR, see <https://gdpr-info.eu/>; in Dutch, Algemene Verordening Gegevensbescherming - AVG), which protects the data and privacy of EU citizens.
+From May 2018 onward, the European Committee has enforced the General Data Protection Regulation (GDPR; in Dutch: Algemene Verordening Gegevensbescherming - AVG; see
+<https://gdpr-info.eu/>), which protects the data and privacy of EU citizens.
 Complying to the GDPR can be a complex and time-consuming process, depending on nature of your study.
 Do not hesitate to consult local experts or standard guidelines provided by your organization (see, e.g.,